Cheeese-Vrae/-Game-Voice-Reader/README.md

 - That the OCR folder is in C:\OCR
 - That Edge is open and on the correct tab
 - That your game is not in exclusive full-screen mode

+Many thanks to the original https://github.com/KnightDevRedEmber/GameVoiceReader, from which this script takes a great inspiration!